JStateson/Milkyway-7-21/README.md

 This app WILL NOT FUNCTION PROPERLY if Milkyway CPU apps are run along with GPU apps.
 Run CPU apps such as WCG or Universe.
 I am not interested in fixing the CPU app problem.

-I have to way to verify the Linux version works properly.
+I have no way to verify the Linux version works properly.
 Please report back if a problem.